The Best Cycling Energy Gels and Chews, Reviewed

 When your energy level starts to sag, is there anything you can eat or drink to give you a much needed boost?

-Table could not be displayed.Energy gels are a breakthrough for endurance athletes of all disciplines.
-Gels (or chews) provide a quick supply of energy in an digestible form.
+Energy gels are a breakthrough for endurance athletes of all disciplines.
+Gels (or chews) provide a quick supply of energy in a digestible form.
 They’re supposed to be packed with exactly what your body craves mid-ride: electrolytes and simple carbohydrates.
 You might be surprised at what’s in the average cycling energy gel pack.
-And what’s not.
+And what’s not?

 But do they work?
 And which ones are worth trying?

-We’ll seek to answer that, an;d then briefly review a few of the best energy gels or chews for bicycling.
+We’ll seek to answer that, and then briefly review a few of the best energy gels or chews for bicycling.

 Best Cycling Energy Gels and Chews